-- Press Ctrl+F to open a Profiles/Search dialog. - Press the Browse... button to the right of the Processes text field.
+- Press Ctrl+F to open a Profiles/Search dialog. - Click the Reset button to the right of the Key/Value selection area

-- Select the app process from the list of known processes. - Press the Select button to close the process list. - Select the System Call Enter Events option from the Key / Value option list. - Select nanosleep from the list of system calls shown. - Change the list of events in the Events text field to include only SYSCALL_RESUME - Press the Select button to close the system call list. - Press the Search / Close button.
+- Press the Browse... button to the right of the Processes text field. - Select the app process from the list of known processes. - Press the Select button to close the process list. - Select the System Call Enter Events option from the Key / Value option list. - Select nanosleep from the list of system calls shown. - Press the Select button to close the system call list. - Change the list of events in the Events text field to include only SYSCALL_RESUME - Press the Search / Close button.

-The current timeline is changed to the next occurrence of the nanosleep system call in process app.
+The current timeline is changed to the next occurrence of a resumption of a suspended nanosleep system call in process app.